mariapaz/learnings/README.md

 Why is it important to use the “correct” semantic element?
 So screenreaders can navigate a page more accurately, and also robots can better index context.

-What is the <pre><form></pre> element used for?
+What is the 'form' element used for?
 To submit information.

 ## CSS
 How would you use CSS variables to make a reusable colour palette?
+:root{--blue = #blue;} p{color: var(--blue);}

 How would you use flexbox to make elements sit on a single line?
+display:flex;

 How would you use grid to make a layout that automatically adds columns as the screen gets wider?
+grid-template-columns: repeat(auto-fill, 40px);

 Why is it important to create a responsive design?
+Most of views are on small devices, so websites and apps should have a mobile first apprach.

 How would you structure your CSS to make it “mobile-first”?
+Start with the small device properties, add media-queries for tablet, and large
 ## Javascript
 Why should we avoid using
 var